-The Institute for Human Adjustment (IHA) has a long history at the University of Michigan, dating back to 1935.
-The Speech Clinic (now the University Center for the Development of Language and Literacy (UCLL)) had already been established when it became part of IHA in 1936-37.
-The U-M Psychological Clinic was founded in 1938 as part of the IHA, and the University Center for the Child and the Family (UCCF) evolved from a prior counseling unit to become part of the institute in 1987.
-These are IHA's current centers.
+The Mary A. Rackham Institute (MARI) has a long history at the University of Michigan, dating back to 1935.
+The Speech Clinic (now the University Center for Language and Literacy (UCLL)) had already been established when it became part of MARI in 1936-37.
+The University Psychological Clinic was founded in 1938 as part of the MARI, and the University Center for Child and Family (UCCF) evolved from a prior counseling unit to become part of the institute in 1987.
+These are MARI's current centers.

 You can also stay connected by visiting our following pages:

-- Facebook - to receive updates from IHA
+- Facebook - to receive updates from MARI

-- LinkedIn - to join U-M Institute for Human Adjustment Alumni Group to stay connected with other alumni
+- LinkedIn - to join U-M Mary A. Rackham Alumni Group and stay connected with other alumn

-- Self-subscribe to our newsletters - our newsletters features stories about the people at IHA, lists announcements of our events and reminders of our registration cut-off dates, and recaps the goings-on
+- Self-subscribe to our newsletters - our newsletters features stories about the people at MARI, lists announcements of our events and reminders of our registration cut-off dates, and recaps the goings-on